alinikan/video-game-analysis/README.md

 pip install fuzzywuzzy
 pip install python-Levenshtein
 ```
-After installing Python and the necessary libraries, clone the project repository to your local machine.
+After installing Python and the necessary libraries, clone the project repository to your local machine (see [Cloning This Repository](#Cloning-This-Repository) for more information).

 ## Structure of the Project
 This project is structured as follows: